marcgarmen/xitomate2-prophet/README.md

 ## Deploying to Cloud Run

 When building for Cloud Run use the provided `Dockerfile`.
-The container expects to run on port `8080` which is already configured in the Docker image.
+The container reads the `PORT` environment variable and defaults to `8080` if not set.
 A minimal deployment command would look like:

 ```bash
 gcloud run deploy xitomate2-prophet \